up42/docs/source/going-further/api-walkthrough.rst

 Create and run a named job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default a when a job is created it cane only be identified by
+By default a when a job is created it can only be identified by
 its ID.
 The ID is unique.
 This is essential to avoid unambiguity in
 when having machine to machine interactions, but you may want to name
 a job to make it easier to identify and recognize, without the need to